tobbik/lua-t/docs/Csv.rst

   If set, ``quotchar`` appearing within a fiels are protected by a proceeding ``quotchar``, otherwise the ``escapechar`` is used.

-``string line  = csv.line``
-  The current line the parser works on.

-``int state  = csv.state``
-  The current state of the parser.
-This is mainly an internal value accessible for convienience.
-Possible values are available in src/t_csv_l.h.

 ``boolean|table headers  = csv.headers``
   If set to ``boolean true`` the parser will read the first line as column headers and ``csv.headers`` will be replaced by a table that represents